Make a name for yourself, like Robin.

 I'm an independent science journalist based in the San Francisco Bay Area, covering water and climate resilience in the American West, and all things biology from biomechanics to behavior.

-My work, which has won awards, has appeared in Audubon, Bay Area Monitor, Bay Nature, Cancer Commons, Conservation, Estuary News, Frontiers in Ecology and the Environment, High Country News, Muse, Nature, PLOS Biology, PLOS Research News, Smithsonian Zoogoer, Water Deeply and others.
+My work, which has won awards, has appeared in Audubon, Bay Area Monitor, Bay Nature, Cancer Commons, Cancer Today, Conservation, Estuary News, Frontiers in Ecology and the Environment, High Country News, KQED, Muse, Nature, PLOS Biology, PLOS Research News, Smithsonian Zoogoer, Water Deeply and others.

 In 2014, I received a Water Reporting Fellowship from the Bay Area Monitor, which focuses on the 9-county San Francisco Bay Area.
-And now I'm the Monitor's water reporter.
+Now I'm the Monitor's water reporter.

-I also contribute to Estuary News, known for in-depth coverage the environment and climate adaptation in the San Francisco Bay-Delta, and to Water Deeply, a go-to site for water in the West.
+I also contribute to Estuary News, which provides in-depth coverage of the environment and climate adaptation in the San Francisco Bay-Delta, as well as to Water Deeply, a go-to site for water in the West.

-I have graduate degrees in biology and in science communication, and love hiking, photography, and visiting our amazing national parks and seashores (31 so far - here I am in Canyonlands NP, overlooking the confluence of the Colorado and Green rivers).
+I have graduate degrees in biology and in science communication, and love hiking, photography, and visiting our amazing national parks, preserves and seashores (33 so far - here I am in Canyonlands NP, overlooking the confluence of the Colorado and Green rivers).

 You can reach me here.